VEuPathDB/gene_model_diff/README.md

 ### Known Issues

-This Software only works with Bioperl 1.6 (it does not work with 1.7).
+This software only works with Bioperl 1.6 (it does not work with 1.7).